Learn how to make hard cider with these great cider recipes!

-When making cider, there are endless ways to change it up to make something new and exciting.
-Simply changing the yeast, adding fruit or berries or maybe hops can take a simple tried and true base recipe and make it into your new favorite!
+When making cider, there are endless ways to change things up make a new and exciting drink.
+Simply changing the yeast, adding fruit or berries or maybe hops can take a tried and true base recipe and make it into your new favorite!

 After talking about how much I enjoyed my first batch of hopped cider using Cascade hops, several readers suggested that I give a Citra hopped cider a shot.
 Not knowing a lot about hops, or having much experience brewing with them, I figured it would either be the...read more